playANDcode/Pomodoro-Timer/README.md

 Description

 A console based pomodoro timer.
-Browser pomodoro timer are often bundled with other features.
+In browsers, they are often bundled with other features.
 I hate it since they use lots of memory in ram.
 So I created a simple, not memory hungry pomdo timer.